ergo-services/ergo/docs/advanced/message-versioning.md

 ### Registration Helper

 All message types must be registered with the network stack before connection establishment.
 During handshake, nodes exchange their registered type lists which become the encoding dictionaries.
-Registration happens from an application's `Load(node)` callback, which runs after the network stack is initialized but before any traffic.
+Registration happens from an application's `Load` callback, which runs after the network stack is initialized but before any traffic.
+Its signature is `Load(args ...any) (gen.ApplicationSpec, error)` - the node is not an argument, it comes from the embedded `app.Application` as `a.Node()`, which is what the example below does.
 There are two approaches: a centralized helper exported by the shared module, or manual registration per client.

 **Centralized helper** exposes a single function that the consumer's application calls from `Load`: